orel33/local-mail-agent/README.md

 ### Telnet Session

-Let's assume that the Docker container is already running on the `ssss` machine and that we are connected to the `cccc` machine, which may possibly be `localhost`.
+Let's assume that the Docker container is already running on the `ssss` machine and that we are connected to the `cccc` machine, which may be `ssss` itself.
 Now, let's send an email from `toto@pouet.com` to `tutu@pouet.com` from this machine.
 For this demo, we just use a Telnet session (by hand) that connects to the SMTP server (`ssss:1025`).
 In this case, we use an unsecured connection without any authentication.

-Here's the session log.
-The symbols `>` and `<` are used to distinguish between lines of text sent or received across the network.
+Here is the log of this Telnet session.
+The symbols `>` and `<` are used to distinguish between lines of text sent or received over the network.

 ```
 cccc$ telnet ssss 1025